Czech on-demand grocery delivery startup Rohlik bags $230M to expand across Europe – TechCrunch

 Rohlik, Čupr said, uses large fulfillment venues that are not as big as out-of-town centers but located much closer to where their customers are based.
 (This could also potentially give the company an opportunity for expansion into new cities: as large supermarkets become less profitable, they can present themselves as a real estate opportunity for online delivery companies like Rohlik.)

 Interestingly, a company probably most similar to Rohlik, and thus one of its potentially closest competitors, Picnic from The Netherlands, last raised money in 2019, $300 million, to build an automated distribution center to serve its home country and Germany.
 Perhaps it will be next in line for a big round of money.
-(I’ll also note that both Index and Accel were reportedly interested in Gorillas but neither invested in the end.
+(I’ll also note that both Index and Accel were reportedly interested in Gorillas, but neither invested in the end.
 With Index now putting its bets on Rohlik, you have to wonder what Accel might do next, if anything.)

-A lot of companies in this space up to now have been focused on national markets — Instacart has not expanded outside of North America, Ocado is only in the UK, and so on.
+A lot of companies in this space up to now have been focused on national markets — Instacart has not expanded outside of North America, Ocado is only in the U.K., and so on.
 The opportunity for a company like Rohlik is to export its model to more countries that have similar market dynamics to those it already serves.

-“Rohlik is the most exciting player in the European online grocery industry,” said Omri Benayoun, General Partner at Partech, in a statement.
+“Rohlik is the most exciting player in the European online grocery industry,” said Omri Benayoun, general partner at Partech, in a statement.
 “We are honored to partner with Rohlik’s founder Tomáš Čupr, whose passion for service, sustainability and vision for the grocery sector we share.
 Rohlik’s execution expertise has earned it the trust of both local merchants and global FMCG companies; allowing Rohlik to outperform on quality and price compared to the grocery giants.”

 Updated with more updated numbers from Rohlik on its full-year figures, and some changes to investor names in this round: Kaiser Permanente Ventures is not involved.